perrochon/gb/TUTORIAL.md

 # UX Navigation

-* Double click on stars, planets and ships should pan and zoom to the target.
-Double click on empty space should zoom out
+* Double click on stars, planets and ships pans and zooms to the target.
+Double click on empty space zooms out.
-* Single click on stars, planets, and ships should bring up the details window.
-Single click on empty space should close it.
+* Single click on stars, planets, and ships brings up the details window.
+Single click on empty space closes it.
-* Drag, pinch-zoom and double-click-drag should pan and zoom the map.
+* Drag, pinch-zoom and double-click-drag pans and zooms the map.
+* Double click on a planet pins the planet in a "geo-centric" view.
+Everything will now move around the plannet.
+  Double click on a star, or zoom out to go back to regular heliocentric mode.

 # Mission 1 - Secure your Star System
 * Click on Map - the map will show you your home planet (possibly named "Helle")